Gripe porcina en el Reino Unido: ¿Cuáles son los síntomas de la nueva cepa?

 What is swine flu?

 Swine flu is a type of viral infection.
-It's called swine flu because it resembles a respiratory infection that pigs can get.
+It's called swine gripe because it resembles a respiratory infection that pigs can get.
 This is the first detection of this particular strain of swine flu - called A(H1N2)v - in a human in the UK.

 Swine flu is usually caused by three subtypes called H1N1, H1N2 and H3N2.
 These types occasionally infect humans, usually after direct or indirect exposure to pigs or contaminated environments.